 Looking for a Mailjet alternative for transactional emails?
 Here are the top substitutes I recommend:

-Brevo combines email marketing with robust CRM capabilities and a reliable transactional email service.
+Brevo combines email marketing with robust CRM capabilities and a reliable transactional email service, making it a versatile email delivery platform for teams managing multiple communication channels.

 Brevo pricing: Starts at $8/month for up to 500 contacts + 5,000 monthly emails| Brevo Free plan available.